An7ar35/blogator/README.md

 > Flag to enable the insertion of the post's publication number in the index entries.

+    show-summary = false;

+> Enables/Disables showing summary snippets in the index entries for posts.

+    post-summary-pads = ["<p>", "</p>"];

+> Pads any captured spans for the summary text with the given text when writing an index entry.
+  e.g.: if the summary text is _"Lorem ipsum dolor sit adipiscing."_ then ,
+  with the given padding above, the ouput would be `<p>Lorem ipsum dolor sit adipiscing.</p>`

     items-per-page = 10;

 > Sets the Number of post entries per page in the index